gvonsem/RivetStudies/README.md

 # RivetStudies

-Code to run Rivet on GEN or MiniAOD samples
+Code to run Rivet on GEN or MiniAOD samples.
+The following instructions were tested on lxplus.

 ## Installation